A-League Women: History

+Match between the Wellington Phoenix and Adelaide United at Porirua Park (Jerry Collins Stadium) on 25 January 2026.

 Between 1996 and 2004 the Women's National Soccer League (WNSL) was Australia's top women's soccer league.
 In 2004 it was discontinued alongside the men's National Soccer League.

 After Australia qualified for the quarter-finals of the 2007 FIFA Women's World Cup, head coach Tom Sermanni felt the establishment of a professional league was vital for continuing the development of players.
 Football Federation Australia established the league the following year.
 The W-League was initially composed of eight teams: Adelaide United, Brisbane Roar, Central Coast Mariners, Melbourne Victory, Newcastle Jets, Perth Glory, and Sydney FC.
 Seven of the eight teams were affiliated with A-League clubs, and shared their names and colours to promote their brands.
 The eighth club was Canberra United.

 The W-League's inaugural season commenced on 25 October 2008, with Perth hosting Sydney at Members Equity Stadium.
 After ten rounds, the regular season finished with Queensland Roar as the top-placed team, becoming the first W-League premiers, and advancing to the semi-finals along with the second-, third- and fourth-placed teams.
 Queensland faced Canberra in the 2009 W-League grand final, defeating them 2–0 to take the champions trophy.

 Central Coast Mariners were forced to withdraw from the 2010–11 season due to a lack of funding, but returned in 2023–24.

 When Western Sydney Wanderers joined the A-League for the 2012–13 season, they also entered a team into the W-League, returning the competition to eight teams.
 From 2012 to 2014, the W-League champion team qualified into an international competition, the International Women's Club Championship.